siangernlow/tp/docs/DeveloperGuide.md

 **API** : [`Storage.java`](https://github.com/AY2021S1-CS2103T-T13-1/tp/tree/master/src/main/java/seedu/address/storage/Storage.java)

-The `Storage` component,
+With reference to the diagram above, the `Storage` component,
 * can save `UserPref` objects in json format and read it back.
+* can save the person book data in json format and read it back.
+* can save the location book data in json format and read it back.
-* can save the address book data in json format and read it back.
+* can save the visit book data in json format and read it back.

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.address.commons` package.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>